abdullah-binmadhi/LOL-Recommender-System/PYTHON_TESTING/README.md

 When everything is working correctly, you should see:
 - ✅ "User data saved to PYTHON_TESTING folder successfully!" in browser console
 - ✅ "Results saved to PYTHON_TESTING CSV file successfully!" after completing questionnaire
-- 📊 CSV file in this folder with user data
+- 📊 CSV file in this folder with user data and evaluation metrics
 - 📁 File path shown in console messages

-The CSV file will be automatically updated every time a user registers or completes the questionnaire!
+The CSV file will be automatically updated every time a user registers or completes the questionnaire, including the evaluation metrics for each user!